WLdurr/Data-Warehouse-and-Data-Lake-Systems/README.md

    - Select **"Import function"** from the dropdown menu.

 4. **Upload the Script**:
    - In the import dialog, choose the **ZIP file** of the Lambda function you want to run.
-These ZIP files can be found in the respective folders of this repository.
+Each folder contains ZIP files for the individual scripts.
+Select the one you want to execute.

 5. **Review and Save**:
    - Ensure that all the settings (runtime, permissions, etc.) are correctly configured.